Entity Seeking Queries and Semantic Dependency Trees

 Includes a direct child that represents a term that indicates an action to perform.

-In response to determining that the root represents a term that represents and type of entity and includes a direct child that represents a term that indicates an action, identifying the root.
+In response to determining that the root represents a term representing and type of entity and includes a direct child representing a term that indicates an action, identifying the root.

 In some implementations, identifying a particular entity based on both the entity type and relevance of the entity to the terms in the query includes: